Basement Waterproofing and Understanding the Causes of Flooding

-Surface water flooding may be seasonal, occurring mainly during rainy periods or snow melt.
-Or it can be a one-time event caused by an unusually large storm.
-This type of flooding often comes on quickly and may involve large volumes of water.
+Surface water flooding may be seasonal, mainly during rainy periods or snow melts.
+Or it can be a one-time event caused by a massive storm.
+This flooding often comes on quickly and may involve large volumes of water.

 Groundwater flooding occurs when the water table rises and exerts pressure on the foundation walls, causing water to seep through cracks and pores in the concrete.
 A high water table can result from heavy rains, spring thawing, over-irrigation, or other factors.

 Groundwater flooding is usually intermittent and happens as a slow seepage over time.
-The water often appears in multiple locations and results in wet walls or floors.
-This type of flooding may not be as dramatic as a surface water flood, but can still cause substantial damage over time.
+The water often appears in multiple locations, resulting in wet walls or floors.
+This type of flooding may not be as dramatic as a surface water flood, but it can still cause substantial damage over time.

 Surface water flooding occurs when water accumulates around the exterior perimeter of your home and seeps into the basement.
 There are a few common causes of surface water flooding to be aware of:

-Improper lot grading means the ground around your home slopes down towards the foundation rather than away from it.
+Improper lot grading means the ground around your home slopes towards the foundation rather than away.
 This allows rainwater and snowmelt to collect around the basement walls and seep inside.
 A professional grading contractor can re-slope your yard to direct water away from the house.

 Downspouts, gutters, and drainage pipes should also divert water at least 6 feet away from the foundation.
 Make sure these drainage systems are clear of debris.
-A French drain system can help collect surface water and move it away from your basement as well.
+A French drain system can also help collect surface water and move it away from your basement.

 Clogged gutters allow water to overflow and spill down the side of your home.
 Gutter joint seals may also leak and dump water next to the foundation.
 Disconnected downspout extensions, crushed drainage pipes, or clogged downspout drains will also back up water.